ctphoenix/Python-Course-Material/chapter5.md

 In this homework, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

 *** =instructions
--  Unlike the `scikit-learn` function, our homemade KNN classifier does not take any shortcuts in calculating which neighbors are closest to each wine, so it is probably too slow to perform on a single computer.
+-  Unlike the `scikit-learn` function, our homemade kNN classifier does not take any shortcuts in calculating which neighbors are closest to each wine, so it is probably too slow to perform on a single computer.
 Use the `random` library to select the seed `123`, and sample 10 row indexes from the dataset using `random.sample`.
 Store this selection as `selection`.
 Is our accuracy comparable to the library's function?

 *** =hint
 - Try sampling from the rows using `range(n_rows)`.